About Wisdom Within

 pronouns: she/her

+I am a midwife, educator, and advocate.
 I love pregnant bellies, baby coos, and helping people find their inner strength.
+Here's my story.

-Through years as a doula and an educator, I witnessed way too many expectant families be excited, supported, and well-prepared for birth - only to have their plans crushed by routine policies at their birth place or by the whims of individual healthcare providers.
-These families needed better options.
-They needed care that would genuinely respect their wishes.
-After enough of this, I decided that change was not going to descend on Tucson magically and if I wanted to see some changes for birthing families, I needed to do more.
+Through my years as a doula and educator, I saw too many families fall victim to discouraging or detrimental out-of-touch policies at their birthplace or to the whims of individual healthcare providers, despite being educated and well-prepared.
+These families deserved better.
+And quite frankly, I was burnt out from witnessing it all.
+After enough of this, I realized that if I wanted to see a change in Tucson's birth scene, wishing and hoping for something better was not going to cut it.
+I needed to do more.
 So I went back to school to become a midwife.

-When not meeting with clients or attending births, I can often be found barefoot in my garden, snuggled up with a book, or being disgruntled by some sort of patriarchy somewhere.
-My two kiddos - born in 2012 and 2015 - help round out my days and keep me on my toes!
+When not attending births, I can often be found hiking around town with an audiobook in my ear, barefoot in my garden, or being disgruntled by some patriarchy somewhere.
+My two kiddos round out my days and help keep me on my toes.

 Mission